 Debbie Baker graduated from the Muscular Therapy Institute, now Cortiva Institute in Watertown, in 1994.
-She has been practicing massage for the past 19 years in the Boston area.
+She has been practicing massage since 1994 in the Boston area.
 Debbie primarily focuses on Swedish massage and uses techniques for both therapeutic and relaxation benefits.

 She is an active member of the Mass chapter of the American Massage Therapy Association and is nationally certified with the Board of Therapeutic Massage and Bodywork.